Python Exception Handling

 print("Hello World" # Missing closing parenthesis

-Explanation: In the above example, the closing parenthesis is missing, which results in a syntax error.
+Explanation: In the above example, the closing parenthesis is missing, causing a syntax error.
 The program will not run and will raise an error like:

 SyntaxError: unexpected EOF while parsing